-Applicants placed into the Emergency Band will be entitled to one offer of accommodation only, should the applicant not respond to requests to contact staff or refuse this offer their qualification and their priority on the housing register will be reviewed which may result in their banding being lowered or their application being cancelled.
+Applicants placed into the Emergency Band will be entitled to one offer of accommodation only.
+Should the applicant not respond to requests to contact staff or refuse this offer, and following investigation this offer is deemed suitable, their qualification and their priority on the housing register will be reviewed.
+This will result in an applicant's banding being lowered or their application being cancelled.